 How to Change Maximum Disk Usage for Point-in-time Restore in Windows 11

-Point-in-time restore, powered by the Volume Shadow Copy Service (VSS), creates restore points that let you roll back your PC to an earlier state.
+Point-in-time restore, which uses the Volume Shadow Copy Service (VSS) behind the scenes, creates restore points that let you roll back your PC to an earlier state.
 This feature is crucial for recovering from software issues or accidental changes.

-Windows 11 by default may use a significant portion of your C: drive for these restore points, potentially impacting available space.
+By default, Windows 11 might use a good chunk of your C: drive for these restore points, which can eat into your available space.
 You can manually adjust this limit, typically between 5% and 10% of your drive capacity, to ensure you have sufficient recovery options without sacrificing your own file storage.

 How to Change Maximum Disk Usage in Settings